Fleshgrinder/nginx-session-ticket-key-rotation/README.md

 ```

 ### Tests
-The repository includes unit tests for all functions and an integration test.
-To
+The repository includes unit tests for most functions and an integration test.
-run the test either execute them separately (have a look at the test directory)
+To run the test either execute them separately (have a look at the test
-or by issuing `make test`.
+directory) or by issuing `make test`.

 You can safely delete the test directory if you don't want to waste disk space.